ibm-cloud-docs/api-handbook/design/types.md

 *  Any JSON number value which evaluates to an integer within the service providing an API MUST be considered a valid integer, but MAY be rejected by other validation rules.
-*  The `null` JSON keyword MAY be accepted if the field is nullable and MUST NOT be accepted otherwise.
+*  The `null` JSON keyword MAY be accepted in a JSON merge patch request body if the field is optional in the resource state and MUST NOT be accepted otherwise.
 *  Any other value MUST be rejected with a `400` status code and appropriate error response model.

 #### Query parameters